IAMconsortium/nomenclature/docs/user_guide/validation/required-data-validation.rst

 ========================

-**Required data validation** checks if certain models, variables, regions and/or periods of time are covered in the datapoints.
+**Required data validation** checks if certain models, variables, regions and/or periods of time are covered in the timeseries data.

 For this, a configuration file specifies the model(s) and dimension(s) expected in the dataset.
 These are ``variable``, ``region`` and/or ``year``.